 Lockout/Tagout is the placement of a lock/tag on an energy isolating device in accordance with an established procedure.
-When taking equipment out of service to perform maintenance or repair work, always follow the lockout / tagout procedures as outlined in ANSI Z344.1 and/or OSHA Standard 1910.147.
+When taking equipment out of service to perform maintenance or repair work, always follow the lockout / tagout procedures as outlined in OSHA Standard 1910.147.
 This standard "requires employers to establish a program and utilize procedures for affixing appropriate lockout devices or tagout devices to energy isolating devices and to otherwise disable machines or equipment to prevent unexpected energizing, start-up, or release of stored energy in order to prevent injury to employees."